Mihir-Naik/project3/README.md

 	Seeing a need for this application at a local real estate business, certain features for Property Owners were implemented.
 Logging in as a Property Owner gives you the ability to not only showcase your new properties but also manage current and potential residents.
 Overall, using Partmint gives people in the real estate business better control over managing their business.

 ***important information can go here.***

+### User Stories and ERD Diagrams
+---
+The user stories and ERD diagrams can be found on the trello board at this [link](https://trello.com/b/YDgBtdo4/partmint)

 ### Used Technologies
 ---